mace-cream/clusterhowto/README.md

 ### Shell
 On Windows client, [ModaXterm](https://mobaxterm.mobatek.net/) is recommended though it is a commercial freeware.
 It integrates SFTP and SSH so that you can view and edit your file easily.
 You can even change the default editor used by ModaXterm.

-Connect to the server with ssh:
+Other options are possible.
+For example, if you install git client for windows.
+You can ssh to the server using git bash.
+The syntax is simply:

 ```bash
 > ssh -Y [username]@10.8.4.170
 ```

+On Mac client, you can use the terminal to connect to the server.
+The syntax is listed as above.
+If you encounter locale setting warning, please add
+`export LC_ALL=en_US.UTF-8` to your `~/.bash_profile`.
+See [ssh.md](./ssh.md) for detailed doc.

 * `username` is the same user name you had on the old server .